ttu/ttu.github.io/_posts/2017-9-20-redux-todomvc-with-rest-api.md

 ---
 layout: post
-title: How to modify React TodoMVC example to use a REST API and WebSockets
+title: How to Modify the React TodoMVC Example to Use a REST API and WebSockets
 excerpt: Step by step guide how to modify Redux TodoMVC example to use Fake JSON Server as a REST API Back End to store the todo-data and use WebSockets for update notifications.
 ---